Doubled pawns

 In most cases, doubled pawns are considered a weakness due to their inability to defend each other.
-This inability, in turn, makes it more difficult to achieve a breakthrough which could create a passed pawn (often a deciding factor in endgames).
+This inability, in turn, makes it more difficult to achieve a which could create a passed pawn (often a deciding factor in endgames).
 In the case of isolated doubled pawns, these problems are only further aggravated.
 Several chess strategies and openings are based on burdening the opponent with doubled pawns, a strategic weakness.

-There are, however, cases where accepting doubled pawns can be advantageous because doing so may open up a file for a rook, or because the doubled pawns perform a useful function, such as defending important squares.
+There are cases where accepting doubled pawns can be advantageous, however, because doing so may open up a file for a rook, or because the doubled pawns perform a useful function, such as defending important squares or supporting other pawns adjacently above.
 Also, if the opponent is unable to effectively attack the pawns, their inherent weakness may be of little or no consequence.
-There are also a number of openings that accept doubled pawns in exchange for some prevailing advantage, such as the Two Knights Variation of Alekhine's Defence.
+There are also a number of openings that accept doubled pawns in exchange for some prevailing advantage, such as the Two Knights Variation of Alekhine's Defense.